 - No citation form is found (words not in Lexicon)

 In other words, no uninflected form can be found by the FACT.
 In such case, lexicon morphology rules are used to find all uninflected forms for the input.
 The one with least value from the output list in an alphabetic order (and not known to lexicon) is chosen as the base form.
-This base form is then used to find its canonical form.
+This base form is then to used to find it's canonical form.
 The canonical form may return different result compared to C version since the new Canonical algorithm includes more words in an equivalence class (refer to design document).

 For example, "buckls" is not known by lexicon.
 Lexicon morphology rule is then used to find the uninflected terms, "buckl" and "buckls". "buckl" is chose as the base form since its value is smaller in terms of alphabetic order.
 A canonical form, "buckl", is found for "buckls".

 - Multiple citation forms are found

 It is possible to have multiple citation forms in different categories for a word.
 In such case, the one with least value from the output list in an alphabetic order is chosen as the canonical form for the base form.